seanpm2001/seanpm2001/OldVersions/English/1/101-200/README.md

 - [2024.04.18] -> [2024.04.28] No updates for this date.
 - [2024.04.29] The major revision under way to the current hardware and software setup may cause a conflict with the file size
 - [2024.04.30] -> [2024.05.05] No updates for this date.
+- [2024.05.06] The document is very close to again reaching and surpassing 80.000% capacity, and will need to be modified to fix this before it reaches 100%
+- [2024.05.07] The document has reached and surpassed 80.000% capacity again, and will need to be modified to fix this before it reaches 100%
+- [2024.05.08] No updates for this date.

 ***